 The term 'heritage language' denotes a language learned at home that is different from the dominant language of the community, and a 'heritage speaker' is someone who speaks or even just understands that language.

 Starting in 2001-2002, the Linguistics Department launched the Heritage Language Program, whose fundamental premise is that heritage speakers, who are neither typical students of a foreign language, nor fluent speakers, require a different kind of instruction that enhances the language skills they already have, and amplifies their cultural literacy.
 The Heritage Language Program allows students to work towards high levels of proficiency in their heritage language and to pursue their personal and professional goals.

-The Heritage Language Program in the Department of Linguistics offers courses in Arabic, Filipino, Korean, Persian and Vietnamese; courses in Armenian, Cantonese and Hindi/Urdu may be offered in the future.
+The Heritage Language Program in the Department of Linguistics offers courses in Arabic, Filipino, Hindi, Korean, Persian and Vietnamese; courses in Armenian and Cantonese may be offered in the future.
 These courses will satisfy college language requirements and/or upper-division electives.
 Both basic and advanced levels offered in most languages.

 As an incoming freshman, you are faced with many competing attractions and pressures on campus:

 - How do I fulfill all my requirements in a timely fashion?

 - How do I find things that really interest me both in and outside of class?

 - How do I get involved in extracurricular activities without neglecting my studies?

 - How do I keep up with the pressure and competition for grades?
 How can I show my family that Im making the most of this opportunity I have?

 - How can I best prepare myself for life after college?